Can a company deduct one’s salary for Saturday and Sunday based on a sandwich rule as per the labour laws in India?

 The Sandwich Rule

-The Sandwich policy is a general practice followed by companies and the organizations where a usual week off gets clubbed with the paid leave applied by the employee just near the week off and is treated as a leave day.
+The Sandwich policy is a general practice followed by companies and organizations where a usual week off gets clubbed with the paid leave applied by the employee just near the week off and is treated as a leave day.

-The concept of sandwich rule came up from the leave structure of factory workers, where productivity was hugely dependent on man working hours.
+The concept of the sandwich rule came up from the leave structure of factory workers, where productivity was hugely dependent on man working hours.

 While the policy holds no legal restrictions and provisions, it can be followed by any company/employer as per terms discussed with the employee.